MewesK/TwigExcelBundle/README.md

         ...
     {% endxlsdocument %}

- * May contain one or more 'xlssheet' tags
+ * Must contain one or more 'xlssheet' tags

 #### Attributes